a-matsoukas/CompRobo-Warmup-23/README.md

 ### Wall Following

+#### Objective

 The objective of this behavior is to pilot or place the neato near a wall and to have the neato follow the wall at a fixed distance, parallel to the wall.
-The main tool used in this behavior was the neato's lidar sensor.
+The main tool used in this behavior was the neato's lidar sensor, which returns a list of 360 values, indicating how far objects are from the neato at each degree around it.

 #### Approach